 So try embarking on a new challenge: zero waste cooking.
 It’s all about learning how to make the most out of every herb, green and squash you buy, so you won’t have to toss them later.

-We already covered how to store leftovers, fruits and vegetables, and pantry staples properly; so we’ve scoured the internet (and our favorite cookbooks) for recipe ideas and tips for how to use up the leftover bits of your vegetable and herbs.
+We already covered how to store leftovers, fruits and vegetables, and pantry staples properly; so we’ve scoured the internet (and our favorite cookbooks) for zero waste recipe ideas and tips for how to use up the leftover bits of your vegetable and herbs.
 We also spoke with Azuré Keahi, Business Manager of our 1% for the Planet partner Soul Fire Farm to get some excellent tips, too.
 (Have kids that only seem to eat carbs?
 Keahi also shared great ideas for getting them to eat — and love — vegetables.)